paulohenriquevn/aws-solutions-architect/README.md

 ---

 ### Questão 82

-**Texto original:**
-A company hosts its web applications in the AWS Cloud.
-The company configures Elastic Load Balancers to use certificates that are imported into AWS Certificate Manager (ACM).
-The company's security team must be notified 30 days before the expiration of each certificate.

-**Tradução:**
 A empresa hospeda suas aplicações web na nuvem AWS.
 A empresa configura Elastic Load Balancers para usar certificados importados no AWS Certificate Manager (ACM).
 A equipe de segurança da empresa precisa ser notificada 30 dias antes do vencimento de cada certificado.

 **Resposta correta:**